NYC 2019 Weekend Artists Guide

 FIGMENT takes place in a public park with no secure borders.
 Any valuable materials or equipment belonging to you should be supervised by you and your team at all times.
 We do not have volunteers or security staff to supervise equipment.

-The island is only open to the public during the day, but people are working on the island around the clock.
+The island is not only open to the public but also has several thousand permanent residents.
 Valuable equipment or materials are left unattended overnight is at the artist’s own risk.
-FIGMENT artists must leave the island by the departure of the last public ferry.
-You may not stay on the island overnight to supervise your project.
+FIGMENT artists may not stay on the island overnight to supervise your project.

 Our ability to store any equipment or project materials indoors overnight is limited.
 You should plan to secure or take your own equipment.
 Check with your fellow artists to see if someone has a vehicle you can store materials in.
 See your curator for details on how to reach out to other artists.

 FIGMENT is a community-based event organized and run by volunteers.
 FIGMENT Weekend does not provide funding for the production, transportation, or insurance of works to, at, or from the island.
 FIGMENT encourages artists to apply for outside grants and fundraise for your project within your personal capacity.

 Please note that fundraising at the FIGMENT Weekend Event itself is prohibited, including selling art, soliciting donations, or displaying business sponsorship logos.
 For more information, see the section on decommodification.